fipl-hse/2021-2-level-ctlr/docs/scrapper.md

 > need to store?

 > NOTE: For those who have chosen a scientific web resource when you scrape your website,
-> you can get monolithic PDFs, especially when you are working with
+> you can get monolithic PDF files, especially when you are working with
 > old and respected journals.
 Generally, if you meet such a PDF and there is a way to collect
-> 100 articles without parsing such monolithic PDFs, you are welcome to do that, and you can
+> 100 articles without parsing such monolithic PDF files, you are welcome to do that, and you can
 > simply ignore such files.
 At the same time, if you cannot collect enough articles and there are
 > monolithic issues of your journal, you need to implement your own `PDFCrawler` and `PDFParser`
 > following all the guidelines for plain versions of crawler and parser.